Polymer/old-docs-site/faq.md

 1. Don't use the `constructor` attribute.
 Use `document.createElement()` instead.
 2. Use `document.register()` and wrap the constructor it returns in a namespace.

+#### Does Shadow DOM play nicely with assistive technologies and screen readers? {#accessibility}

+Steve Faulkner had a [nice writeup](http://blog.paciellogroup.com/2012/07/notes-on-web-components-aria/) on this topic a while back and found that it does.

+Most assistive technologies hook directly into the browsers rendering tree, so they just see the fully composed tree.
+In fact, if you one of the native HTML elements that use Shadow DOM, `<input type="date">` for example,  you'll notice aria attributes inside the tree.
+Other types of assistive tools like [Chromevox](http://www.chromevox.com/) will [need to be updated](https://code.google.com/p/chromium/issues/detail?id=96373) to learn how to traverse the Shadow DOM.

 ---

 *Special thanks go to GitHub user md_5 who generously donated the {{site.project_title}} organization name.*